lucia-auth/lucia/documentation/docs/05_server-apis/lucia.md

 ### getUser

-Gets the user with the corresponding auth id and identifier.
+Gets the user with the corresponding auth method and identifier.

 ```ts
 const getUser: (authMethod: string, identifier: string) => Promise<User | null>; // null if user does not exist